FuelLabs/fuel-indexer/docs/src/reference-guide/components/database/foreign-keys.md

 #### Explicit foreign key breakdown

 For the most part, this works the same way as implicit foreign key usage.
 However, as you can see, instead of implicitly using `book.id` as the reference column for our `Book` object, we're instead explicitly specifying that we want `book.name` to serve as our foreign key.
 Also, please note that since we're using `book.name` in our foreign key constraint, that column is required to be unique (via the `@unique` directive).

-> Important:
->
-> 1. At the moment, [due to some SQLite quirks](https://www.sqlite.org/omitted.html), the Fuel indexer SQLite support only offers foreign key _relationships_, not foreign key _constraints_.
-We are very much open to changing this in the future.